ismailukman/anorexia_project/README.md

 Quantify functional connectivity differences between AN and HC at ROIs of interest using two complementary approaches:

-- **Static FC** — a single full-scan Pearson correlation matrix per subject, providing a mean connectivity baseline across the session.
+- **Static FC**: a single full-scan Pearson correlation matrix per subject, providing a mean connectivity baseline across the session.
-- **Dynamic FC (DFC)** — sliding-window correlation matrices submitted to Multi-Layer Community Detection (MLCD), capturing how network community structure reorganises over time.
+- **Dynamic FC (DFC)**: sliding-window correlation matrices submitted to Multi-Layer Community Detection (MLCD), capturing how network community structure reorganises over time.

-Comparing static and dynamic results at the same ROIs distinguishes group differences that reflect stable mean connectivity from those that emerge in temporal network dynamics — or both.
+Comparing static and dynamic results at the same ROIs distinguishes group differences that reflect stable mean connectivity from those that emerge in temporal network dynamics, or both.

 ## Atlas